 Advanced security and management controls

-A bit earlier, G Suite users even owned unlimited storage space.
-But Google killed this option with its transition to the Workplace.
-Google Photos users (another dominant Google product) were in a rage since the company promised to keep unlimited storage forever.
+In the past, G Suite users had unlimited storage.
+But Google killed this option with its transition to the Workspace.
+Google Photos users were enraged as the company promised to keep unlimited storage forever.

 Amazon Drive Pricing